SNAP payment error rates by state

 Last updated: February 2026

-The One Big Beautiful Bill Act (OBBBA), signed into law in July 2025, establishes a tiered cost-sharing framework that holds states financially accountable based on their error rates.
+H.R.
+1, signed into law in July 2025, establishes a tiered cost-sharing framework that holds states financially accountable based on their error rates.
 Starting in FY 2028, states with error rates of 6–8% must cover 5% of their total benefit allotments, states at 8–10% cover 10%, and states at or above 10% cover 15%.
 States below 6% owe no cost share.
-With 44 states currently above the 6% threshold (FY 2024), the collective fiscal exposure is projected to reach billions of dollars annually.
+With 43 states and the District of Columbia currently at or above the 6% threshold (FY 2024), strengthening payment accuracy is a bipartisan priority for state human services agencies nationwide.

 Interactive error rate map